 - Discuss the topic with the speaker the week after the lecture.

-Take “Inquire Inspires,” a mini-course offered as a weekend retreat in the fall.
-Develop skills such as:
+Take “Inquire Inspires,” a mini-course offered as a weekend retreat in the fall:

-- Reflecting on talking about the interdisciplinary experiences you have had and choosing what to do next
+- Reflect on talking about the interdisciplinary experiences you have had and choosing what to do next

-- Taking first steps toward preparing for job searches or applying to professional or graduate school
+- Take first steps toward preparing for job searches or applying to professional or graduate school

 Serve as a discussion leader in the class or member of the planning committee for the next lecture series.